MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-A-Office-Secretary-Transportation/part-40-Procedures-Transportation-Workplace-Drug-Alcohol-Testing-Programs/subpart-C-Specimen-Collection-Personnel/section-40.35.md

 (1) The five mock collections for each device must include one uneventful collection scenario, one insufficient specimen quantity scenario; one scenario in which the employee has something in their mouth that might interfere with the collection; one scenario in which the employee attempts to tamper with the specimen; and one scenario in which the employee refuses to sign the CCF.
 For each of the five mock collections, the collector must check the expiration date of the device, show it to the employee, and record the date on the CCF used.
 The collector must ensure, when applying the labels, they do not cover the expiration dates.

 (2) Another person must monitor and evaluate your performance, in person or by a means that provides real-time observation and interaction between you and the qualified collector, who must attest in writing that the mock collections are “error-free.”
-This person must be a qualified collector who has demonstrated necessary knowledge, skills, and abilities by—
+Except as provided in paragraph (c)(3) of this section, this person must be a qualified oral fluid collector who has demonstrated necessary knowledge, skills, and abilities by—

-(i) Regularly conducting DOT drug test collections for a period of at least one year;
+(i) Regularly conducting DOT oral fluid drug test collections for a period of at least one year;

-(ii) Conducting collector training under this part for at least one year; or
+(ii) Conducting oral fluid collector training under this part for at least one year; or

-(iii) Successfully completing a “train the trainer” course.
+(iii) Successfully completing an oral fluid “train the trainer” course.

+(3) As the person monitoring and evaluating the collector's five mock collections pursuant to paragraphs (c)(1) and (2) of this section, you need not be a qualified oral fluid collector to do so if you meet the necessary knowledge, skills, and abilities in paragraph (c)(2)(ii) or (iii) until otherwise specified (one year after HHS publishes a Federal Register notification of the first certified oral fluid drug testing laboratory (HHS notification)).
+Furthermore, the one-year requirement in paragraph (c)(2)(ii) is not applicable until otherwise specified (one year after the HHS notification).

 (d) *Schedule for qualification training and initial proficiency demonstration.* You must meet the requirements of paragraphs (b) and (c) of this section before you begin to perform collector functions.